-The current members of the Finance and Business Committee are Mario Covo (Chairman), William D. Hayes, Roland Holst and João Carlos de Nóbrega Pecego.
+The Finance and Business Committee is a standing committee of the Board.
+The current members of the Finance and Business Committee are Mario Covo (Chairman), William D. Hayes, Miguel Heras, Roland Holst and João Carlos de Nóbrega Pecego.

 The Finance and Business Committee meets at least five times per year.
-During the fiscal year ended December 31, 2014, the committee held two meetings, since its creation on July 14, 2014.

-The fundamental role of the Finance and Business Committee is to review and analyze all issues related to the development and execution of the Bank's business and its financial management, including, among others, capital management, portfolio management (assets and liabilities), liquidity management, gap and funding management, tax related matters and, the financial performance of the Bank in general.
+During the fiscal year ended December 31, 2015, the committee held six meetings.
+The fundamental role of the Finance and Business Committee is to review and analyze all issues related to the development and execution of the Bank's business and its financial management including, among others, capital management, portfolio management (assets and liabilities), liquidity management, gap and funding management, tax related matters and, the financial performance of the Bank in general.

-The Finance and Business Committee Charter may be found on the Bank's website at http://www.bladex.com/investors/Committees-bod-charters.
+The Finance and Business Committee Charter may be found on the Bank's website at http://bladex.com/en/investors/committeess-board.